Dixie Fire Lawsuit AttorneyRequest Free Consultation

 - Williams Valley

 Several evacuation warnings were in place and the fire burned very close to communities in Feather River Canyon, including Dixie, Tobin, Belden, Storrie, Rock Creek and Rodgers Flat.
-The total amount of damage from the Dixie Fire is still being evaluated and understood as communities and individuals struggle to recover.

 What Started the Dixie Fire?

 The Dixie Fire was sparked when power lines owned by Pacific Gas and Electric (PG&E) came into contact with a tree, fire officials said.
 A preliminary report filed with the California Public Utilities Commission, Pacific Gas and Electric (PG&E) admitted that their equipment may have ignited the Dixie Fire.
 Five days after the fire was detected, CAL FIRE investigators collected PG&E equipment and portions of a tree that had been leaning against a conductor.
 The PG&E investigator reported blown fuses and a fire near the base of the tree.